-Gone are the days when I simply stuffed things into a bag and ran for the airport and no one knew where I was for weeks on end.
-Today I’m well connected and carry a range of essential tech tools with me wherever I go!
+Gone are the days when I simply stuffed things into a bag and ran for the airport and disappeared for weeks on end.
+Today I’m well connected and carry a range of ‘essential’ tech tools with me wherever I go!

 I must admit I do love technology, and whilst I confess that I don’t always use all that I travel with, I know that should I want to, I can!